westdayz/westdayz/README.md

 ♯

-﹕ " Gotta let you know
+﹕ " Baby, you'll never find a love like mine

-Your love has got me going like you couldn't imagine ."
+I'll make you scream, and I'll make you want it ."

 ♯